 Classically Dope Wins the Wammie Nomination

 Classically Dope has been nominated for Best Classical Artist/Group for the 2020 Wammie Awards.
-Voting is open through January 31, 2020.
-Click below to vote for us!
+Winners will be announced when the Wammie's are rescheduled.

 The Face of Cultural Diplomacy

 Honored as the face of cultural diplomacy, Konshens the MC and Classically Dope were featured in Diplomacy After Hours with the US State Department Exchange Our World program and Next Level USA.